Frequently asked questions

 - How do governments officially join NACAG and commit to support its objectives on a national level?

-- Do plants have to fulfil certain requirements to be eligible for support from NACAG?
+- Do plants have to fulfill certain requirements to be eligible for support from NACAG?

 - Does NACAG work with plants producing nitric acid for weaponry or military use?